nutanix-japan/ocp-gitp/docs/ocp_ndb/ocp_ndb.md

      # Database instance specific details (that is to be provisioned)
      databaseInstance:
        # The database instance name on NDB
-       databaseInstanceName: "pgserver"                   # << this will be our database server name
+       databaseInstanceName: "pgserver<yourinitials>"                   # << this will be our database server name
+       # Example
+       databaseInstanceName: "pgserverbln"
        # Names of the databases on that instance
        databaseNames:
          - predictiondb                                   # << this will be our database name